-Apple Cake: A Gratitude, by Dawn Casey and illustrated by Genevieve Godbout: In this simple yet beautiful picture book, a young girl says thank you for all of the gifts nature provides.
+In this simple yet beautiful gratitude book for kids, a young girl says thank you for all of the gifts nature provides.
 From hedges to trees, flowers to bees, the child explores nature’s wonder and the way it comes together to provide ingredients for the delicious food we eat.
 Rhythmic prose and delightful illustrations make this a winner, especially for young children.
 And if you are working on an apple study with young readers, this sweet book even includes a recipe for delicious apple cake.

 What a fabulous new book on gratitude, set in a vibrant Cherokee community.
 This “own voices” picture book travels through the seasons, giving readers a glimpse of the Native American community at rest and play.
 The word “ostaliheliga” is used by the members of the Cherokee Nation to express gratitude and is sprinkled throughout the pages.
 We simply LOVE this one!

 Jeremy wants nothing more than the same pair of shoes that the rest of the kids at school wear.
 But, according to his grandma, Jeremy’s “wants” are not nearly as important as his “needs.”
 This is such a special story, one I read to my students every year around Thanksgiving because it masterfully sparks a discussion about wants and needs, as well as the fulfillment that can be found in helping others.
 It is a lovely story to celebrate kindness and compassion.
 For our full review of Those Shoes, CLICK HERE!